Remember Jewish Dubienka

 The local Jewish community received the privilege to build the first synagogue in Dubienka from King Sigismund III.
 However, no documentation has survived on the basis of which it would be possible to reconstruct the history and appearance of it.
 Before 1939, the synagogue was located at the south-eastern corner of today's I Armii Wojska Polskiego Street (formerly Hrubieszowska Street) and Wełnianka Street (previously called Okopińsko-Holendrowska or Wólczyńska Street).
 The synagogue in Dubienka was destroyed by the Germans in 1942

-Before World War II, on Horodelska Street (once called Bożniczna Street, then also Moniuszki Street) there were two of the three houses of prayer belonging to the Jewish Community in Dubienka.
+Before World War II, two of the three houses of prayer belonging to the Jewish Community in Dubienka were located on Horodelska Street (once called Bożniczna Street, then also Moniuszki Street).
 All three houses belonged to the Jewish community.
-The daily attendance was estimated at a total of "up to 140 people".
-One of the houses was founded in 1893, the date of foundation of the other two remains unknown
+The daily attendance was estimated at a total of “up to 140 people”.
+One of the houses was founded in 1893, the date of foundation of the other two remains unknown.

 Before World War II, a mikveh operated in Dubienka at Wełnianka Street.
 There is a probability that it was located in the western part of the street, in the vicinity of the synagogue.
 According to the list of synagogues and houses of prayer from 1922, the average daily attendance at the baths was up to 20 people.